utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Loner (1965)

 Hard telecined all the way through.
 Ran successfully with default settings.

+### The Simpsons (1989)

+Some episodes are mixed.
+Others are diagnosed as hard telecined, but they show evidence of having some full interlacing mixed in.
+Luckily, that is handled by the hard telecine method, which marks interlaced frames and then deinterlaces them following inverse telecine.
+So, everything works fine with the default settings.

 ### The Twilight Zone (1985)